brianium/dobby/README.md

 ### Logs

 The log is what tracks the context used by the agent.
 It backs the "chat loop".
-A log can be given as the second argument to `start-agent!`, but if none is given, a simple log powered by a Clojure atom will be used.
+A log must be given as the second argument to `start-agent!`.
+A default atom backed log can be created using `dobby.core/create-log`

 A custom log can be implemented by defining an implementation of the `dobby.impl.log/Log` protocol.